mhykol2k/advanced-databases-group/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Preparation
 <p>For the creation of the front-end we are using PHP to send HTML (and CSS and JavaScript) to the browser, it really works well in computation on the server (and accessing a database, not on the user's computer).
 Not using PHP to focus on the client-side is just as bad as using it to generate only client-side code.
+To prepare and setup the project on your own pc please see the video demo provided.

 </p>